The past stunk. As part of a new project, scientists are resurrecting its smells

 "This perfume was used in almost every war since by many soldiers and for the same reasons," the researcher adds.

 Verbeek joins a multidisciplinary team from six countries in fields ranging from sensory, art and heritage history to computer science, digital humanities, language technology, semantics and perfumery.
-As one part of Odeuropa, they plan to produce an online encyclopedia of historical European smells from the 16th to the early 20th centuries.
+As one part of Odeuropa, they plan to curate and publish an online encyclopedia that details historical European smells from the 16th to the early 20th centuries.

 "Smells shape our experience of the world, yet we have very little sensory information about the past," says the project's lead, Inger Leemans.